 - Outdated technologies and poorly designed admin panels of the websites highly affect the effectiveness of managers, sales, and marketing;

-- Higher amount of manual efforts required from employees and clients to complete the purchase in comparison to competitors.
+- A higher amount of manual effort is required from employees and clients to complete the purchase in comparison to competitors.

 As we can observe, to retain and sharpen their competitive advantage, businesses have to meet and, preferably, exceed modern consumer expectations at each step of the buying process.